Gunbot and SnapBots are popular crypto trading bots. This guide compares core features, supported strategies, pricing, and user experience.

 Exchange Coverage

-Gunbot ships with native connectors for more than 25 exchanges, covering spot, futures, and even a handful of on-chain perpetual DEXs like dYdX and HyperLiquid.
+Gunbot ships with native connectors for more than 25 exchanges, covering spot, futures, and on-chain perpetual DEXs like dYdX and HyperLiquid.
 Highlights include:

 User Experience and Community

-• Ease of use: SnapBots wins on immediate onboarding.
-You sign in, paste API keys, select a bot, and press start.
-Gunbot demands an install, initial config wizard, and port forwarding if you want browser access outside your LAN.
+- Ease of use: SnapBots has instant onboarding.
+Gunbot requires install, initial config wizard, and port forwarding for browser access outside your LAN.

-• Learning resources: Gunbot has an active Telegram community with thousands of users, help center and email support.
-SnapBots maintains a help center and support tickets but a smaller peer community.
+- Learning resources: Gunbot has an active Telegram community with thousands of users, help center, and email support.
+SnapBots maintains a help center and ticket support but a smaller peer community.

-• Updates: Gunbot releases updates frequently.
-SnapBots’ core engine is updated continuously, though changelogs are brief to protect proprietary IP.
+- Updates: Gunbot releases frequent updates.
+SnapBots updates continuously, with brief changelogs to protect proprietary IP.

 Risk Management Features